-Public benefit entity is defined by FRS 102 as: 'an entity whose primary objective is to provide goods or services for the general public, community or social benefit and where any equity is provided with a view to supporting the entity's primary objectives rather than with a view to providing a financial return to equity providers, shareholders or members'.
+Public benefit entity is defined as: 'an entity whose primary objective is to provide goods or services for the general public, community or social benefit and where any equity is provided with a view to supporting the entity's primary objectives rather than with a view to providing a financial return to equity providers, shareholders or members'.
 Charities are one type of public benefit entity.

-At Godinton Academy Trust by establishing, maintaining, carrying on, managing and developing a school offering a broad and balanced curriculum we have referred to the guidance on public benefit published by the Charity Commission and ensured that all our activities in so doing are undertaken to further our charitable purpose for the public benefit.
+At Godinton Academy Trust by establishing, maintaining, carrying on, managing and developing a school offering a broad and balanced curriculum we ensured that all our activities in so doing are undertaken to further our charitable purpose for the public benefit and in setting our objectives and planning our activities the trustees have carefully considered the Charity Commission's general guidance on public benefit.